Map and Transform XML Data

 - Generates XML Schema from instance document

-- XSLT 1.0/2.0 Function Libraries and advanced data processing functions
+- XSLT 1.0/2.0 Libraries and data processing functions

 - XML Digital Signature support